memckay/mads-milestone-1/README.md

     B --> C
 ```

-## Research Question
+## Research Questions

-**How do shelter intake characteristics (breed, age, intake condition) relate to outcome rates (adoption, transfer, euthanasia)?**
-- Which factors most strongly predict adoption success?
-- Are there seasonal or regional patterns in intake volume and outcomes?
+- Are there any observable trends in shelter intake volumes, animal demographics, and outcome rates?
-- How does length-of-stay vary by breed, age cohort, or intake condition?
+- Which animal populations (by breed, age, or condition) face the greatest challenges in achieving positive outcomes?
+- Which categorical intake attributes are most associated with adoption outcomes?

 # Local Setup